rchu02/ACIT-2420-Assignment-1/README.md

 6. **Paste your SSH key inside Cloud-init**

 Once again you need to get your SSH key using `cat ~/.ssh/doctl-key.pub`.
-Now copy the key and once again run `nvim cloud-init` and paste your key inside the `ssh-authorized-keys` similar to the following way,
+Now copy the key and once again run `nvim cloud-init` and paste your key inside the `ssh-authorized-keys` similar to the following:
 ```
 ssh-authorized-keys:
       - ssh-ed25519 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA <name>
 ```
-Exit out using nvim again
+Exit out of nvim again.

 Now you have completed in making your Cloud-init YAML file inside the droplet directory.

-## Task 4: Making the droplet with the Cloud-init file
+## Task 4: Making the Droplet with the Cloud-init file
-Now that you are done making a Cloud-init file, you will now proceed to make a droplet using doctl.
-First you will need to find all the data necessary on your account to make the droplet.
+Now that you are done making a Cloud-init file, you will now proceed to make a Droplet using Doctl.
+First you will need to find all the data necessary on your account to make the Droplet.

->[!Note]
+>[!Tip]
->Make sure **NOT** to run `clear` when running these following commands as you will need to have the ID's for your `project`, `arch image`, and `ssh-key` to copy and paste.
+>Make sure **NOT** to run `clear` when running these following commands as you will need to have the ID's for your `project`, `arch image`, and `ssh-key` to copy and paste when making the Droplet.

 1. **Checking projects in DigitalOcean**